How to Pick the Best Budget Accommodation in Tonga for You(c) tongapocketguide.com

 Types (and Cost) of Budget Accommodation in Tonga

-Tonga has a variety of accommodations when it comes to budget stays, with backpacker-style accommodation in the larger towns, guest house accommodation is in more abundance, and budget fales/resorts are in the holiday destinations like ‘Eua, Ha’apai and Vava’u.
+Tonga has a variety of accommodations when it comes to budget stays, with backpacker-style accommodations in the larger towns like Nuku’alofa on Tongatapu, budget fales in the holiday destinations like ‘Eua, Ha’apai and Vava’u, and guesthouses are almost everywhere.

-A guest house is typically a large former family home with separate private guest rooms, some with ensuites and some with shared bathrooms.
+A guesthouse is typically a large former family home with separate private guest rooms, some with ensuites and some with shared bathrooms.
 They have communal kitchens and lounges.
-Guesthouses typically have private double rooms and triple rooms and the occasional dorm, single room and family room.
-Examples of the cost are as follows:
+Guesthouses typically have private double rooms and triple rooms and the occasional single and family room.

-Check out the 10 Best Guesthouses in Tonga for examples of this style of accommodation.
+Check out the 20 Best Guesthouses in Tonga for examples of this style of accommodation, as well as How to Choose the Best Guesthouse in Tonga for You to learn more about what to expect.

 Budget Fales/Resorts